-Shot by shot trims are what Dolby refers to as Level 2 or L2 metadata.
-Unlike L1 metadata that is automatic, L2 metadata is a creative venture meaning that you, the colorist, in combination with feedback from your clients, can adjust the derived SDR version of the grade so that it best matches the creative intent of the HDR Grade.
+Shot by shot trims are what Dolby refers to as Level 2 (L2) metadata.
+Unlike the automatic L1 metadata, L2 metadata is a creative venture.
+It is you, the colorist, in combination with feedback from your clients, that adjusts the derived SDR version of the grade so that it best matches the creative intent of the HDR Grade.

-Here’s the interesting thing; it might be that the L1 metadata – the automatic analysis, does a good enough job that no further work/thought is required for the SDR version of the shot!
-Many of the colorists I’ve talked to who are doing Dolby Vision work say this happens on about 40%-45% of shots, which just shows you how good the automatic mapping is.
+Here’s the interesting thing; it might be that the L1 metadata – the automatic analysis – does a good enough job that no further work/thought is required for the SDR version of the shot!
+Many of the colorists I’ve talked to doing Dolby Vision work say this happens on about 40%-45% of shots, which just shows you how good the automatic mapping is.

 With that said, having the control to get the SDR version just right is a major advantage of the Dolby Vision system.

-Once the initial analysis has taken place, the Dolby Vision trim panel becomes active (it’s to the right of the Motion Effects panel).
+Once the initial analysis has taken place, the Dolby Vision trim panel becomes active (in Resolve 14 it’s to the right of the Motion Effects panel).

 The trim panel allows you to adjust the derived SDR signal post CMU mapping to best match the creative intent of the original HDR grade.
 I know, these controls seem quite simple, but because the Dolby algorithms are so good, a little goes a long way with the trim controls.
 What’s more?
 Dolby will continue to improve and add to these controls in their SDK that BMD and other companies can implement.